 How To Make It

 Step 1.
-Create a new NPS survey and choose your target segment as everyone:
+Create a new NPS survey and choose your delivery method as "In-App Only:"

 Close the loop